ArshavineRoy/superheroes/README.md

 }
 ```

-If the `Power` exists and is updated successfully (passes validations), update
+If the `Power` exists and is updated successfully (passes validations), it updates
-its description and return JSON data in the format below:
+its description and returns JSON data in the format below:

 ```json
 {